nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_chargeable_status_indicator.md

 ## Read Chargeable-Status Indicator ##

-Read the latest Visitors & Migrants Chargeable-Status Indicator `Observation` with a specific [resource identifier](https://www.hl7.org/fhir/DSTU2/resource.html#id).
+Read the latest Visitors and Migrants Chargeable-Status Indicator `Observation` with a specific [resource identifier](https://www.hl7.org/fhir/DSTU2/resource.html#id).

-In cases where the client already has an identifier for the visitors & migrants chargeable status indicator Observation (for example from the results of a previous search), the Observation can be read directly using the ID:
+In cases where the client already has an identifier for the Visitors and Migrants chargeable status indicator Observation (for example from the results of a previous search), the Observation can be read directly using the ID:

 ```http
 GET /Observation/[id]